PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 - Research indicates 50-125ms typical range at 120 BPM
 - 85ms is middle-to-lower end: quick but not rushed
 - Scales naturally: higher or lower BPM values do not scale grace note duration 1:1, but to a much lesser extent.
 There will be a function to determine the grace note value for tempos.

-There is a piece setting, :grace-note-base-duration-ms, which has a default value of 85.

 **Position Adjustment Algorithm**: